Utecha/Utecha/README.md

 # 👋 Hi, I’m @Utecha
 - 👀 I’m interested in Politics, Programming, Gaming, 2A
-- 🌱 I’m currently learning Python, C/C++, GDScript, C#, and Rust.
+- 🌱 I’m usually programming in C or C3.
 - 💞️ I’m looking to collaborate on something.
 Maybe.
 I'm not sure yet!

 # 📫 How to reach me